-Protecting pregnant and postpartum women, infants, and maternity care health workers from increasing heat
+Protecting pregnant and postpartum women, infants, children, and health workers from increasing heat

-We are an international research consortium studying how increasing heat affects pregnant and postpartum women, newborns, young children, and health workers who provide maternity care – an often-overlooked issue in plans for climate action.
+We are an international research consortium studying how heat affects pregnant and postpartum women, newborns, young children, and the health workers who serve them – an often-overlooked issue in plans for climate action.

 Our research

-Measuring heat-health impacts on pregnant and postpartum women, newborns, young children, and maternity care health workers
+Measuring heat-health impacts on pregnant and postpartum women, newborns, and young children

-Designing a heat-health early warning system mobile app
+Designing the MotherHeat Alert heat-health early warning system mobile app

-Adapting maternity and neonatal care health facilities to beat the heat
+Adapting maternity and neonatal health facilities to beat the heat

-Reducing carbon footprints at maternity and neonatal care health facilities
+Reducing carbon footprints at maternity and neonatal health facilities

 Studying the biology of heat on pregnancy